eclipse-hono/hono/site/documentation/content/admin-guide/hono-kafka-client-configuration.md

 Configuration properties that are common to all the client types described above can be put in a common configuration section.
 This will avoid having to define duplicate configuration properties for the different client types.

-Relevant properties are `bootstrap.servers` and the properties related to the TLS configuration (see chapters above).
+Relevant properties are `bootstrap.servers` and the properties related to authentication and TLS configuration (see chapters above).

 The properties must be prefixed with `HONO_KAFKA_COMMONCLIENTCONFIG_` and `hono.kafka.commonClientConfig.` respectively.

 A property with the same name defined in the configuration of one of the specific client types above will have precedence over the common property.

+## Required Kafka Version

+Hono's protocol adapters (and other components) use the Kafka clients in version 2.6.
+It is recommended to provide a Kafka cluster with a version number equal or higher to this.
+While you _might_ get Hono to work with older Kafka brokers, this has not been tested.
+If you experience any issues using Hono with an older Kafka version, please try to connect it to a recent Kafka cluster instead before raising an issue.